Refund payments (beta)

 Estimate refund

-You can check the estimated fee before initiating a refund to understand the costs and avoid disputes.
+You can check the estimated fee before initiating a refund to understand the costs.

 To estimate the refund via API, do the following: